chinapedia/wikipedia.abstract.en/Page/Reconquista.md

 Since the 19th century traditional historiography has stressed the existence of the _Reconquista_,[4] a continuous phenomenon by which the Christian Iberian kingdoms opposed and conquered the Muslim kingdoms, understood as a common enemy who had militarily seized territory from native Iberian Christians.[5]
 The concept of a Christian reconquest of the peninsula first emerged, in tenuous form, at the end of the 9th century.[6]
 A landmark was set by the Christian _Chronica Prophetica_ (883–884), a document stressing the Christian and Muslim cultural and religious divide in Iberia and the necessity to drive the Muslims out.

-Almohad1200.pngc Almohad dynasty and surrounding states, including the Christian Kingdoms of Portugal, León, Castile, Navarre, and the Crown of Aragon, c.
+c Almohad dynasty and surrounding states, including the Christian Kingdoms of Portugal, León, Castile, Navarre, and the Crown of Aragon, c.
 1200.]]

 Both Christian and Muslim rulers fought amongst themselves.
 Alliances between Muslims and Christians were not uncommon.[7]
 Blurring distinctions even further were the mercenaries from both sides who simply fought for whoever paid the most.
 The period is seen today to have had long episodes of relative religious tolerance.[8]